/**** JS For Blog TOC ****/

 The most common answer you might hear is that all you need to do to secure a web app is to get a web application penetration test done.

-But in this day and age where your team is shipping new versions of your app on an almost daily basis, these two things along are simply not enough.
+But in this day and age where your team is shipping new versions of your app on an almost daily basis, these two things alone are simply not enough.

 There is no finish line in application security.
 You need to keep running & do as many miles as your time & budget will allow you.

-Penetration testing for web applications is one piece of the puzzle that is your overall application security posture.
-Pen testing is a big part of that puzzle, but it's only useful when it's performed with the right structure.
+Web application security testing is one piece of the puzzle that is your overall application security posture.
+Application security testing is a big part of that puzzle, but it's only useful when it's performed within the right structure.

 What do I mean?
 Consider this: when a nation's armed forces are trying to rid a city of terrorists, they don't just go in with the army, do they?
 They first call for drone surveillance, then the air force for targeted strikes, then advanced reconnaissance units are sent it, followed by heavy infantry and more soldiers.
 All of this is then supported by engineers and civilian support to rebuild that city.